History of Shah Rukh Khan in Timeline

 May 2012: Ban from Wankhede Stadium

-In May 2012, the Mumbai Cricket Association (MCA) banned Shah Rukh Khan from the Wankhede Stadium for five years after an argument with security staff following a match between KKR and the Mumbai Indians.
-The incident led to accusations and counter-accusations, but Khan maintained he acted to protect children.
+In May 2012, the Mumbai Cricket Association (MCA) banned Shah Rukh Khan from the Wankhede Stadium for five years following an argument with security staff after a KKR match.
+Khan stated he acted in response to the manhandling of children.

-In 2012, Shah Rukh Khan broke his rule of not kissing his co-stars in films, after strong urging by Yash Chopra.
+In 2012, Shah Rukh Khan broke his long-standing rule of not kissing his co-stars on screen, after being strongly urged by Yash Chopra.

 Loading Video...

-In December 2013, The Times of India reported that Shah Rukh Khan found filming 'Swades' such an emotionally overwhelming and life-changing experience that he had still not viewed the film.
+In December 2013, The Times of India reported that Shah Rukh Khan found filming 'Swades' to be such an emotionally overwhelming and life-changing experience that he had still not viewed the film.

-In 2013, Shah Rukh Khan and Gauri Khan became parents to their third child, AbRam, who was born through a surrogate mother.
+In 2013, Shah Rukh Khan and Gauri Chibber became parents to their third child, AbRam, who was born through surrogacy.

-In 2013, Shah Rukh Khan appeared alongside Katrina Kaif, Deepika Padukone, and Pitbull at the IPL opening ceremony.
+In 2013, Shah Rukh Khan appeared alongside Katrina Kaif, Deepika Padukone and Pitbull at the IPL.

 2013: Success with Chennai Express